Estado Novo (Portugal): Post-World War II

 However, the 1973 oil crisis had a potentially beneficial effect on Portugal because the largely unexploited oil reserves that Portugal had in its overseas territories of Angola and São Tomé and Príncipe were being developed at a fast pace.
 Although Caetano was fundamentally authoritarian, he did make some efforts to open up the regime.
 Soon after taking power, he rebranded the regime as the "Social State", and slightly increased freedom of speech and the press.
 These measures did not go nearly far enough for a significant element of the population who had no memory of the instability which preceded Salazar.
 The people were also disappointed that Caetano was unwilling to open up the electoral system.
 The conduct of the 1969 and 1973 elections was little different from past elections over the previous four decades.
 The National Union—renamed People's National Action—swept every seat, as before.
 Also as before, the opposition was still barely tolerated; opposition candidates were subjected to harsh repression.
-However, Caetano had to expend all of his political capital to wring even these meager reforms out of the hardliners in the regime—most notably Tomás, who was not nearly as willing to give Caetano the free rein that he gave Salazar.
+However, Caetano had to expend all of his political capital to wring even these meagre reforms out of the hardliners in the regime—most notably Tomás, who was not nearly as willing to give Caetano the free rein that he gave Salazar.
 Caetano was thus in no position to resist when Tomás and the other hardliners forced the end of the reform experiment in 1973.